Katello/katello-client-bootstrap/README.md

 # Usage:

-On a RHEL8 host, call the bootstrap.py script as follows:
+On an EL8 (RHEL8, CentOS8, etc) host, there is no `/usr/bin/python` or `/usr/bin/python3` by default.
+The `bootstrap.py` script can be used with the `platform-python` as follows:
 ~~~
 # /usr/libexec/platform-python bootstrap.py
 ~~~